GrailFinder/gf-lt/README.md

 - server mode: no tui but api calls with the func calling, rag, other middleware;
 - boolean flag to use/not use tools.
 I see it as a msg from a tool to an llm "Hey, it might be good idea to use me!";
 - connection to a model status;
+- ===== /llamacpp specific (it has a different body -> interface instead of global var)
+- edit syscards / create new ones;
+- consider adding use /completion of llamacpp, since openai endpoint clearly has template|format issues;
+- change temp, min-p and other params from tui;
+- DRY;

 ### FIX:
 - bot responding (or hanging) blocks everything; +